saros-project/saros/docs/documentation/getting-started.md

 {% capture intellij %}

+**This page contains information partially specific to the current release `0.2.0`.<br>
+For information on previous releases, you can have a look at the corresponding [release notes](../releases/index.html/index.html).**

-This is the first alpha release of Saros/I, so expect it to be a bit rough around the edges.
+The development of the Saros/I plugin is still in the alpha stages, so expect it to be a bit rough around the edges.
 There are still some [restrictions](#restrictions) that apply to the usage and some basic [features are still missing](#missing-features).
-This release is not compatible with any other Saros plugin/version (like Saros/E).

-The GUI used in Saros/I is only a placeholder providing the minimal, necessary functionality.
-We are currently working on a replacement in the form of an HTML GUI that can be used across all Saros versions.

 ## Disclaimer

 Saros/I does not include sub-modules when sharing a module (see [Module Restrictions](#module-restrictions)).
 As a consequence, such sub-modules might not be present for all session participants.
 If a participant deletes a shared directory that contains a sub-module in the local setup of another participant, this sub-module will be deleted without any notice.

+Furthermore, there are still some known bugs in the current release.
+Please have a look at the section [Known Bugs](#known-bugs).

 ## Features